fenago/deep-learning-for-nlp/Lab Guides/chapter_12/Lab_7.md

 glove2word2vec(glove_input_file, word2vec_output_file)
 ```

 Once converted, the file can be loaded just like Word2Vec file above.
-Let’s make this concrete
+Let's make this concrete
 with an example.
 You can download the smallest GloVe pre-trained model from the GloVe
 website.
 It an 822 Megabyte zip file with 4 different models (50, 100, 200 and 300-dimensional
 vectors) trained on Wikipedia data with 6 billion tokens and a 400,000 word vocabulary.
 The